 Bocks are traditonally malty and full bodied.
 A favorite S&O style, this is another brew inspired by the beers of Bamberg, originators of the smoked beer style.

-Local BC honey and beechwood smoked malt add depth to this complex strong German-style.
+We rounded up honey from our friends at the New Westminster Beekeeper’s Association to combine with the beechwood smoked malt, which added depth to this complex strong German-style.
 Lagered for eight weeks to fully develop and mature, it drinks rich and smooth.
 The 7.9% ABV will sneak up on you as you leisurely sip this full-bodied lager.

 Zum Wohl.
 To your health.